ClaireJ2100/amazon-finance-dashboard/README.md

 - Growth Rate 📈 -> Track Amazon's growth rate across quaters and years.
 - Dynamic Filtering 🕵 -> Users can explore different time periods (years & quarters) to gain deeper insights.

+## Dataset: Amazon Income Statement

+The financial data used in this dashboard is sourced from Alpha Vantage, a widely recognized platform that offers real-time and historical market data, stock prices, and company financial statements.
+The data was retrieved using the Alpha Vantage API and saved locally under the “data/raw” folder.

 ## App description
 ### Demo Walkthrough
 Watch the full video walkthrough here: